jacopoantonello/dmlib/README.md

 - *Clone* this repository using Git.
 From any folder in File Explorer, right-click and hit *Git Bash here*.
 Paste `git clone --recurse-submodules https://github.com/jacopoantonello/dmlib` and hit enter.
-Do not use GitHub's *Download ZIP* button above, as the installation script will not work if you download the ZIP.
+Do not use GitHub's *Download ZIP* button above, as the installation script will not work in that case.
 - Finally, double-click on `install.bat`.
 This script installs `dmlib` and its two subpackages `zernike` and `devwraps`.